seanbreckenridge/exobrain/post/how_i/watch_twitch/README.md

 mpv "https://twitch.tv/<username>" --ytdl-format="480p"
 ```

-Thats the basics.
+That's the basics.
 I have a couple wrapper scripts I use, so if you're interested in those, keep reading.

 I do this so often - picking a format code and using mpv to stream something, that I wrote [`mpvf`](https://github.com/seanbreckenridge/mpvf/).
 That takes a link, calls `youtube-dl -F` on it, prompts you to select one, and then streams that with `mpv`.